MoonieFR/SubstanceToArma/README.md

 ## substance-arma

 This preset has been created to export and adapt textures from substance painter to Arma 3 more easily.

 It is meant to be used with a MetRough template.

+Don't pay attention to the following warning: "'User7' channel is missing in your texture set."

 You can remove the "no2diff" file if you don't need it.
 I use this file to include the normal map info into the albedo, it's usefull in arma since it fakes depth even if there is no indirect light.

-Export preset: Arma 3

 How to import :
 1 - Clone this repository and copy the following file: *Arma 3.spexp*